YvFrey/training-github-copilot/trainings-tasks/00_prerequists_intro.md

-# 🚀 GitHub Copilot Engineering Training: Flow & Autonomy
+# 🚀 AI Engineering Enablement Training: GitHub Copilot

-This training equips engineering peers to move beyond basic code completion and command GitHub Copilot's advanced features—mastering contextual guidance, agentic workflows, and autonomous delegation to accelerate code delivery and quality.
+#### This hands-on training helps engineers move beyond basic code completion by teaching practical use of GitHub Copilot for contextual guidance, agentic workflows, and safe automation to accelerate delivery and improve code quality.
 ---

 ## 🎯 Module 00: Prerequisites and Developer Responsibility

-### 📚 Training Goal and Context
+### 📚 Goal

-This is an **interactive classroom training** session designed to move engineers beyond basic code completion and into **advanced, agentic workflows** to **accelerate speed** and **predictable code quality**.

 The training is based on a **simple FastAPI application**, manageable by any engineer familiar with foundational programming concepts.
-We encourage everyone to **explore the capabilities and limitations of GitHub Copilot** in a high-trust, safe environment.
+We expect everyone to **explore the capabilities and limitations of GitHub Copilot**.
+You'll learn how to prompt effectively, use agentic features safely, and validate generated code.

 We encourage you to discuss actively with your colleagues during the session, and **manifest your new learned skills** by continuing to practice the concepts outside of the classroom.